-Celebrating Havana renovates Cuba’s oldest Jewish cemetery
+Cuba restores oldest Jewish cemetery as Havana is spruced up

 Over the years, the Jewish community has not been immune to the island’s political ups-and-downs.

 Many Jewish families left the country after the 1959 revolution, leaving behind their dead in accordance with Jewish custom that prohibits bodies from being exhumed unless they are taken to Israel.
-Others abandoned their religious traditions amid the deep secularism that took hold during the first few years of the Castro government.
-Some Jews moved to Israel amid the periodic economic crunches in the ensuing decades.
+Others abandoned religious traditions amid deep secularism that took hold during the first few years of the Castro government, or moved to Israel amid the periodic economic crunches in ensuing decades.

 “Families leave and many even forget those left here,” lamented Prinstein, who said the cemetery had also been looted throughout the decades of neglect.

-It was not until the 1990s that Judaism on the island regained strength, partly due to the efforts of a noted surgeon, José Miller.
-He helped Jews scattered throughout Cuba reconnect with their roots at a time that the communist government discouraged religious denominations.
+It was not until the 1990s that Judaism on the island regained strength, partly due to the efforts of José Miller, a noted surgeon who helped Jews scattered throughout Cuba reconnect with their roots at a time when the communist government discouraged religious denominations.
 Miller, who died in 2006, is buried in a prominent place in the cemetery.

 Some 1,500 Jews live in Cuba now, most of them elderly.

-Land for the cemetery in Guanabacoa was bought in 1906 by members of the island’s first Hebrew society.
-It was inaugurated in 1910 by Jews and their descendants from Central and Eastern Europe, many of whom fled persecution in the period between World Wars I and II.
+Land in Guanabacoa was bought in 1906 by members of the island’s first Hebrew society, and the cemetery was inaugurated in 1910 by Jews and their descendants from Central and Eastern Europe, many of whom fled persecution in the period between World Wars I and II.

-The cemetery also has a three-meter (10-foot) monument paying tribute to the 6 million Jews who died in the Holocaust.
-A half dozen bars of soap that the Nazis made with human fat from the concentration camps are buried nearby.
+The cemetery also has a 3-meter (10-foot) monument paying tribute to the 6 million Jews who died in the Holocaust.
+A half-dozen bars of soap that the Nazis made with human fat from the concentration camps are buried nearby.

 Dworin, who lost nearly her entire family during World War II, said she was a schoolgirl in Cuba when the memorial was inaugurated in 1947.
 Her parents had left a small town in modern-day Poland before war erupted in 1939, but her grandmother and uncles stayed behind, she said.

-On a recent day, a group of workers’ scrubbed tombstones and reconstructed various installations at the cemetery.
-Other repairs have also become more visible such as a paved street nearby.
+On a recent day, a group of workers scrubbed tombstones and reconstructed various installations at the cemetery.
+A paved street was also visible nearby.

 “We are not the country’s only problem.
 There are many places that require the attention of the historian’s office, so we are eternally grateful for their interest and friendship to the Jewish people,” Dworin said.